-Truck insurance comprehensively covers all damages to your fleet and protect you against any losses you might occur as a result.
+Truck insurance comprehensively covers all damages to your fleet and protects you against any losses that might occur as a result.
 Truck operators make a substantial investment in their fleet, and therefore, it’s better for your business to get them protected.

 Whether you run a logistics company, a construction firm, or a scaffolding company or are an owner-driver, you’re going to need truck insurance to protect your business and cover any damages caused to your trucks or any injury caused to a third party.

 If you want to know more about commercial truck insurance – keep reading!